getify/You-Dont-Know-JS/async & performance/ch3.md

 };
 ```

-Here, `p` is a thenable, but it's not exactly a genuine promise.
+Here, `p` is a thenable, but it's not a genuine promise.
 Nonetheless, we can pass it to `Promise.resolve(..)`, and we'll get the result we'd expect:

 ```js
 Promise.resolve( p )